Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Cliques in social and information networks

-We experiment with 32 networks in 8 broad classes of social and information data.
-Later, we also consider temporal reachability networks (Section~\ref{sec:tscc}).
-In the online appendix, we present a more extensive collection of around 80 networks.
-Table~\ref{tab:max-cliques-sin} describes the properties of the data, shows the size of the largest clique, and states the time taken to find it.
+We proceed by first demonstrating how fast the algorithm finds cliques on various social and information networks and discussing observations we make about the cliques obtained.
+We experiment with 32 networks categorized in 8 broad classes.
+In the online appendix -- see the link above -- we present a more extensive collection of around 74 social and information networks, 16 temporal reachability networks, and 63 dense graphs from DIMACS challenge.
+Table~\ref{tab:max-cliques-sin} describes the properties of the 32 networks considered here.
+It also shows the size of the largest clique in each network and states the time taken to find each clique.
 We plot the runtime pictorially in Figure~\ref{fig:scaling}, which demonstrates linear scaling between 1000 vertices and 100M vertices.
-Below, we briefly explain the source of the data, what cliques in the data signify, and some interesting observations about cliques in social and information networks.
+We now briefly explain the data and what each clique signifies.

-For all of the following networks, we discard any edge weights, self-loops, and only consider the largest strongly connected component.
+For all of the following networks, we discard edge weights, self-loops, and only consider the largest strongly connected component.
 In contrast to the temporal components we describe later, in this section we mean the standard strong components.
-If the graph is directed, we then remove non-reciprocated edges.
+If the graph is directed, we remove non-reciprocated edges.
 This strategy will identify fully-directed cliques.

-\textbf{1.~Biological networks.} We study a network where the nodes are proteins and the edges represent protein-protein interactions (dmela~\cite{singh2008-isorank-multi}) and another where the nodes are substrates and the edges are metabolic reactions (celegans)~\cite{duch2005community}.
-Cliques in these networks are biologically relevant modules.
+\textbf{1.~Biological networks.} We study a network where the nodes are proteins and the edges represent protein-protein interactions (dmela~\cite{singh2008-isorank-multi}) and another where nodes are substrates and edges are metabolic reactions (celegans).
+Cliques in these networks signify biologically relevant modules.

-\textbf{2.~Collaboration networks.} These are networks in which nodes represent individuals and edges represent scientific collaborations or movie production collaborations (mathscinet~\cite{palla2008fundamental}, dblp, hollywood~\cite{Boldi-2011-layered}).
-Large cliques in these networks are expected because they are formed when collaborations have many participants.
+\textbf{2.~Collaboration networks.} These are networks in which nodes represent individuals and edges represent scientific collaborations or movie production collaborations (mathscinet, dblp, hollywood~\cite{boldi2004-ubicrawler}).
+Large cliques in these networks are expected because they are formed when collaborations involve many participants.

 \textbf{3.~Interaction networks.} Here, nodes represent individuals and edges represent interaction in the form of message posts (wiki-talk~\cite{leskovec2010predicting}).